PaulLukasHuber/qr-code-generator/CONTRIBUTING.md

 - Follow the existing class naming patterns
 - Use CSS variables for theming

-## Testing

-- Write tests for new functionality
-- Make sure all tests pass before submitting a PR
-- Run tests with `npm test`

 ## Documentation

 - Update documentation for any changed functionality